-In the 1980-90s Blomhoff and Drevon were studying the metabolism and biological effects of fat-soluble vitamins A, D and E. In addition to publish several papers and educate many PhD students it was an increasing awareness of the clinical importance of the fat-soluble vitamins in fetal development, cell differentiation, bone metabolism and antioxidant defense of importance for development of cardiovascular diseases as well as cancer.
+During the 1980s and 1990s, Blomhoff and Drevon focused on studying the metabolism and biological effects of fat-soluble vitamins A, D, and E. Their research led to numerous publications and the education of several PhD students.
+Their work highlighted the increasing clinical significance of these vitamins in fetal development, cell differentiation, bone metabolism, and antioxidant defense – all crucial for the development of cardiovascular diseases and cancer.

-Shortly after the establishment vitas entered into collaboration with the clinical central lab Fürst in Oslo doing analysis of fat soluble vitamins and methylmalonic acid (MMA) for the Norwegian primary health care.
+Shortly thereafter, Vitas formed a collaboration with the clinical central lab Fürst in Oslo, conducting analyses of fat-soluble vitamins and methylmalonic acid (MMA) for Norwegian primary healthcare.